robertbraeutigam/scan/README.md

 Additional transparent network elements, like proxies or gateways, to expand the network or connect networks on separate physical infrastructure is supported.

 All data is defined as a time-series.
-That is, each data point has a time when it was produced, and all the related data elements produced at that instant.
-Data elements are not defined in terms of format (like 32bit or 64bit numbers), but in terms of what *kind* of data elements they are.
-Whether they represent an Identification (ID) of some sort, or an Event, or a Measurement (see relevant chapter).
+Each data point has an associated timestamp and all the related data elements.
+Data elements do not just carry a technical format (such as how many bytes, etc.), but also meaning, like whether it is an Identifiaction, Event or Measurement, etc.

 Measurements carry unit information (like Liter, PSI, %, etc.) in addition to a name.
 This way data elements don't exclusively rely on their "standardized" semantics, and can be uniformly